Privacy-Preserving in Connected and Autonomous Vehicles Through Vision to Text Transformation

+Unlike traditional image captioning or single-pass text generation, our approach employs a hierarchical RL loop that iteratively refines semantic richness through external feedback from Retrieval Augmented Generation (RAG).
+Each iteration improves the contextual precision of descriptions beyond what static captioning or one-time VLM generation can achieve.

-The core idea of the proposed model is to leverage VLM techniques to generate descriptive text from collected images, capturing all necessary information without revealing the actual visual content.
-To enhance the quality and relevance of the generated descriptions, we introduce a feedback-based reinforcement learning (RL) framework that operates in parallel with a Retrieval-Augmented Generation (RAG) mechanism.
+The core idea of the proposed model is to leverage VLM techniques to generate descriptive text from collected images which captures all necessary information without revealing the actual visual content.
+To enhance the quality and relevance of the generated descriptions, we introduce a feedback-based Reinforcement Learning (RL) framework that operates in parallel with a RAG mechanism.
 RAG plays a key role in optimizing prompt selection by double-checking and refining the prompts used during RL training.
 To the best of our knowledge, this is the first attempt to combine RL and VLM for transforming visual data into text as a means of privacy preservation.